Tesla Model X: Production and sales

 The Model X ranked as the top-selling plug-in electric car in Norway in September 2016.
 However, when Volkswagen Golf nameplate registrations are broken down by each variant's powertrain, the all-electric e-Golf registered 392 units, the Golf GTE plug-in hybrid 358, and the internal combustion-powered Golf only 242 units.
 Therefore, the Model X also ranked as the top-selling new car model in September 2016.
 Norway was the world's first country to have all-electric cars topping the new car sales monthly ranking.
 Previously, the Model S had been the top-selling new car four times, and the Nissan Leaf twice.

 According to Tesla, with 5,428 units sold in the U.S. in the third quarter of 2016, the Model X captured a 6% market share of the luxury SUV market segment, outselling Porsche and Land Rover, but behind seven SUV models manufactured by Mercedes, BMW, Cadillac, Volvo, Audi, and Lexus.
 With an estimated 9,500 units delivered worldwide during the fourth quarter of 2016, global sales in 2016 totaled 25,312 Model X cars, allowing the Model X to rank seventh among the world's top ten best-selling plug-in cars just in its first full year in the market.

-As of December 2016, cumulative sales totaled 25,524 units since its inception.
-The United States is its main country market with 18,240 units delivered through December 2016, of which, an estimated 18,028 Model X vehicles were delivered during 2016, making the electric SUV the third best-selling plug-in electric in the American market that year after the Tesla Model S and the Chevrolet Volt.
+As of December 2016, cumulative sales totaled 25,524 units.
+The United States is its primary market with 18,240 units delivered through December 2016, of which, an estimated 18,028 Model X vehicles were delivered during 2016, making the electric SUV the third best-selling plug-in electric in the American market that year after the Tesla Model S and the Chevrolet Volt.
 Registrations in California totaled 6,289 units in 2016, representing a 7.0% market share of the state's luxury mid-size SUV segment, ranking as the fifth best-selling car in this class, which was led by the Lexus RX with 20,070 units.
 Retail deliveries in China began in June 2016, and a total of 4,065 Model X vehicles were sold in 2016.

 Global sales totaled about 11,550 units during the first quarter of 2017.
 A severe production shortfall of 100 kWh battery packs limited the second quarter of 2017 global deliveries to just about 10,000 Model X vehicles, with a slight increase to 11,865 vehicles during the third quarter of 2017.
 An additional 13,120 units were delivered in the fourth quarter of 2017, for total annual deliveries of 46,535 units globally.
 As of December 2017, cumulative sales since inception totaled about 72,059 units.
 Global sales during the first nine months of 2018 totaled 34,630 units, allowing the Model X to pass the 100,000 milestone in September 2018, with 106,689 units delivered since inception.

 On April 30, 2019, 5 Model X 75Ds were bought and operated by Blue Bird Group for their premium taxi service, Silver Bird, in Indonesia.